hgraca/arkitect/README.md

 ## Optional parameters and options
 You can add parameters when you launch the tool.
 At the moment you can add these parameters and options:
-* `-v` : with this option you launch Arkitect with the verbose mode to see every parsed file
+* `-v` : with this option you launch ArchCheck with the verbose mode to see every parsed file
 * `--config`: with this parameter, you can specify your config file instead of the default. like this:
 ```
-phparkitect check --config=/project/yourConfigFile.php
+archcheck check --config=/project/yourConfigFile.php
 ```
 * `--target-php-version`: With this parameter, you can specify which PHP version should use the parser.
 This can be useful to debug problems and to understand if there are problems with a different PHP version.
 Supported PHP versions are: 7.1, 7.2, 7.3, 7.4, 8.0, 8.1, 8.2